Musculoskeletal injuries in tennis

 Figure 1: Different phases of service

-• Impingement syndrome or subacromial syndrome, perhaps the most common, causes shoulder pain due to a space conflict between its container (acromiocoracoid space) and its contents (rotator cuff and bursa).
-This condition is clinically diagnosed with pain and functional impairment of varying degrees and supported by tests such as X-rays, ultrasound, or MRIs.Initial treatment is conservative, with sports rest, anti-inflammatory drugs, physical therapy, and functional rehabilitation, reserving infiltration therapy for those who fail to improve with these initial measures.A high percentage will respond to this initial treatment.
-In cases where there is no improvement, arthroscopic surgery may be indicated.
+Perhaps one of the most common, it causes shoulder pain due to a space conflict between its container (acromiocoracoid space) and its contents (rotator cuff and bursa).
+The clinical diagnosis is pain and functional impairment of varying degrees, supported by tests such as X-rays, ultrasound, or MRIs.

+The acromioclavicular joint will be compromised in high-range movements performed at high speed and repetitively.
+It almost always affects the dominant shoulder and occurs after the age of 25.
+There are three movements during tennis practice that can affect this joint.
 Diagnosis is primarily clinical and supported by radiological X-rays and ultrasound.
 Treatment is the usual treatment of rest and anti-inflammatory drugs, and in some cases, ultrasound-guided intra-articular corticosteroid injections.
 Few cases require surgical intervention.

-• Anterior shoulder subluxation: Repetitive trauma in the smash or serve causes weakness of the anterior shoulder complex and can lead to injuries to the glenoid labrum or the anteroinferior border of the glenoid.
+Repetitive trauma in the smash or serve causes weakness of the anterior shoulder complex and can lead to injuries to the glenoid labrum or the anteroinferior border of the glenoid.
 It manifests as severe pain at the end of the stroke with a sensation of loss of strength.
 Treatment is usually conservative.

-• Long Thoracic Neuropathy: A long nerve originating in the cervical spine and responsible, among other nerves, for innervating the serratus anterior muscle.
+A long nerve originating in the cervical spine and responsible, among other nerves, for innervating the serratus anterior muscle.
 Again, the smash and the serve are two tennis movements that can cause neuropathies due to repetitive microtrauma.
 It manifests as pain and functional weakness in the shoulder with a sensation of loss of strength and scapula alata, which appears when the medial border of the scapula lifts off during active raising and lowering of the arm.
-(Figure 2)
+(Figure 2).
+Physical therapy will focus on targeted active therapy of the shoulder girdle and the functional recovery of the serratus anterior muscle.

 Figure 2: Raising and abrupt lowering of the arm during service and smash

--Horizontal retropulsion of the shoulder plus external rotation.
+• Horizontal retropulsion of the shoulder plus external rotation.

--Anterior propulsion plus internal rotation.
+• Antepulsion plus internal rotation.

 • Radiohumeral joint injuries.